 - Decline in physical function due to increased muscle tone, decreased muscle mass and increased muscle adiposity

-- Decreased cerebral blood flow and brain volume
+- Decreased cerebral blood flow and brain volume (due to neuronal loss)

-- Fluid intelligence declines, whereas crystallized intelligence increases
+- Fluid intelligence declines, whereas crystallized intelligence increases.

-Psychomotor slowing: a state characterized by decreased and decelerated physical movements, speech, and mental processes (i.e., decline in executive function, working memory, processing speed, and attention span)
+- A state characterized by decreased and decelerated physical movements, speech, and mental processes (i.e., decline in executive function, working memory, processing speed, and attention span)